Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 • Limited visibility: The thick layers of soft tissue make surgical access and optimal placement of the endoprosthesis difficult.

-Mechanical load on the prosthesis
+Mechanical stress on the prosthesis

 Obesity leads to excessive mechanical stress on the prosthesis, which: